Veronica-1/Capstone/README.md

 ## CNN Implementation - PyImageSearch Basic Architecture
 Adrian Rosebrock provides a comprehensive example with included code of mixed-date input to a deep learning model for an image regression task on [PyImageSearch](https://www.pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/).
 He uses a database of housing photos and external factors (i.e., number of rooms, square footage, etc.) to predict the housing price.
 He sets up a multi-layer perceptron to proces the numeric data and a CNN to process the image data, and then combines MLP and CNN output in a 2-layer feed-forward neural net to maket the final prediction.
 We followed this basic structure for the models with our own data and made adjustments to change the model to a classification task and elimination of the initial MLP to maintain the integrity of the external data in its original intersection with the image information.
 [This](https://github.com/L-Lewis/Predicting-traffic-accidents-CNN) link is a project that was based on the pyimagesearch but performs classification and provides additional explanation and analysis throughout multiple model iterations.
-This basic CNN structure performed the worst out of all attempted architectures, with a maximum accuracy achieved of **69%** after 17 oepochs of training, and early stopping occurrng after 20 epochs from halted improvement in the loss function.
+This basic CNN structure performed the worst out of all attempted architectures, with a maximum accuracy achieved of **69%** after 17 epochs of training, and early stopping occurrng after 20 epochs from halted improvement in the loss function.

 <p align="center"> <b>Basic Architecture Results</b></br>
   <img src="https://github.com/Veronica-1/Capstone/blob/main/images/SimpleArchCharts.png" alt="Simple Architecture Charts">